 The universal nozzle that is common to most pumps is shown on the left, compared with the non-universal nozzle of the NRS model

 NRS's river knowledge is clear on this plank, as it is made of good materials and seams are low-profile.
 However, this contender lost points in this category because of its lack of a center handle, which opens this board up to abuse.
 Almost across the board, testers' first comments about this board surrounded its lack of the center handle, which makes it extremely difficult to carry with one person.
 Many resorted to dragging it to and fro, and over time, this will cause damage.
 Boards with a better carrying system are the Isle Explorer and the Red Paddle Co Voyager.

 This board is by far the best of our test for SUP yoga or carrying around an antsy furry friend.
 The stability of this model makes it very good for making shaky movements while on top, and although it performs far below other models in terms of glide, that does not detract from the experience of yoga atop the board.

 At $1095 this board is not as cheap as the cheapest board in our review.
-However, because this board filled an important niche and satisfies the needs of SUP yoga enthusiasts, we feel that the price is consistent with what you'll get in this package.
+However, because this board filled an important niche and satisfied the needs of SUP yoga enthusiasts, we feel that the price is consistent with what you'll get in this package.
 Figure out a way to carry this board to and from the water, and it is sure to last season after season.

-The NRS Mayra is a purpose-built board, and it shows.
-Although this board did not top every metric, it totally crushed the one that is important for its designed purpose.
+The Mayra is a purpose-built board, and it shows.
+Although this board did not top every metric, it crushed the one that is important for its designed purpose.
 If you're planning on doing more than a few sun salutations out on the water and aren't planning on pushing your SUP on long-distance missions, this is the board for you.